Electrogravitational

 superfluidity.
 The condensates should have such properties that the color confinement and hadrons’ masses could be explained.

-QED vacuum and QCD vacuum are the constituent parts of the vacuum in the Standard Model, which, however, does not take into account
+QED vacuum and QCD vacuum are the constituent parts of vacuum in Standard Model, which, however, does not take into account

 gravitation.